Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Radial Profiles

-Finally, we computed a radial binsize based on the location within which 68\% of the total emission for each observation is contained, centered on the mean, namely $r_{emw}$.
-Specifically, we computed the radius at which 16\% of all emission within the extraction region was contained and set this as our lower bound.
-The upper bound was found using the corresponding location within which 84\% of emission is contained.
-We have overlayed these binsizes for all radial profiles, Figures~\ref{fig:temppro} through~\ref{fig:entropy}.
+Lastly, using the iterated outskirts SB function, we computed a radial bin size based on the locations within which 68\% of the total halo emission for each observation is contained, centered on $R_{emw}$.
+Specifically, we found the radius at which 16\% of all emission within the extraction region was contained and set this as the lower bound.
+The upper bound was found using the corresponding location within which 84\% of emission was enclosed.
+These bin sizes have been overlaid for all radial profiles (Figures~\ref{fig:temppro},~\ref{fig:sbpro},~\ref{fig:2beta},~\ref{fig:calib},~and~\ref{fig:entropy}).